 How do you finance your work?

-A plastic fishing trip for tourists, costs €25 per person.
-As a company we are financially self-sustaining; we are not dependent of any subsidies.
-We have four main sources of income: company sponsorships, company plastic fishing events, exploitation of the boats (tourists and private boat rentals) and giving lot of presentations about the way we created a fast growing social enterprise from scratch.
+A plastic whale fishing trip for tourists costs €25 per person.
+As a company we are financially self-sustaining; we are not dependent on any subsidies.
+We have four main sources of income: company sponsorships, company plastic fishing events, exploitation of the boats (tourists and private boat rentals) and giving a lot of presentations about the way we created a fast-growing social enterprise from scratch.

 How can a reader learn more about ocean plastics?

 We cover a lot of news items on our Facebook, Twitter, GooglePlus and Instagram accounts.
 Also, The Ocean Clean Up does wonderful work and create great content about this.
 The Plastic Soup Foundation gives a really nice overview of information regarding this subject as well.

 How can people get involved with Plastic Whale?